 The location of the arrastra is also a bit of a mystery because there are no good water sources nearby.
 An arrastra is a thirsty device, and water would have had to be brought in for it to work.

 The particular design of the arrastra is also rare because of the wagon wheel sitting on top.
 It is a "wagon wheel" arrastra, meaning that a wagon wheel is attached to the central axis to drive the drag stones.
 This type of arrangement is quite unusual, and very few, if any, are left in the wild.
 This is one of only two known examples of this type of arrastra remaining in the backcountry of a National Park.
-The other one is inside of Lake Mead Recreation Area, and in worse condition.
+The other one is inside Lake Mead Recreation Area and is in worse condition.

 Typically, arrastras were driven by walking a mule or horse around the perimeter.
 The wagon wheel design was to accommodate a belt for an engine, in this case, a four-horsepower International gasoline engine (long since removed), to power the arrastra.
 Having two wheels on the arrastra allowed for switching the rotation speed of the crushing stones.
 The larger wheel was probably added later to reduce the revolutions per minute and slow the crushing down to the desired speed.